 What is ‘Enter and View’?

 As a local Healthwatch, we have special legal powers to 'Enter and View' local health and social care services.
-This means we can enter and view (visit) all publicly funded health and social care services premises and speak to those using the services about their experience and how the service is working to speak to people about their experiences.
+This means we can enter and view (visit) all publicly funded health and social care services premises and speak to service users about their experience!

 Where does Enter and View apply?